OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

 The general way to implement a new message based on these templates is as follows:

-1. Copy the “skeleton” templates into their proper directories (/command, /experimental, etc...) based on the content of the intended message.
+1. Copy the “skeleton�? templates into their proper directories (/command, /experimental, etc...) based on the content of the intended message.

-2. Rename the “skeleton” files to the intended specific JAUS message name.
+2. Rename the “skeleton�? files to the intended specific JAUS message name.
    ex: rename "skeletonMessage.c" to "myExperimentalMessage.c".

 3. Change the contents of the header file (previously "skeletonMessage.h") to reflect the correct JAUS message names.
-   ex: Rename all “xXxX” to the proper JAUS message name.
+   ex: Rename all “xXxX�? to the proper JAUS message name.
    (Don’t forget this process is CaSe SENsitive!)

 4. Add to the message data structure in the header file the variables which are